-In June 2021, we have reached a milestone in the Covid-19 pandemic crisis.
+In June 2021, we reached a milestone in the COVID-19 pandemic crisis.
 More businesses are opening as individuals get vaccinated and life is getting back to some sense of normal.
 The crisis for many is not over, however.
 Unemployed or underemployed families are still struggling to cover basic needs expenses, children and families are still without affordable childcare, families are still facing homelessness, and individuals and families are isolated by the lack of technology in their communities.
-Monadnock United Way through The Covid-19 Recovery Fund hopes to be able to help close the gap for programs and initiatives that are working to help families in need.
+Monadnock United Way through The COVID-19 Recovery Fund hopes to be able to help close the gap for programs and initiatives that are working to help families in need.

 Applications received in July 2021 were evaluated by a trained and qualified group of volunteer investment team members in August 2021 and awards were made in September 2021. $85,500 was awarded to qualifying programs and MUW plans to award the remaining $44,500 at a later date.

 to fund summer activity scholarships for children.
 These scholarships allowed children to participate in community recreational activities, intended to support social and emotional skill development, during the summer in preparation for reentering school.
 This initiative addresses the need to help children to develop social and emotional skills during this period of recovery from the COVID-19 pandemic.

 to support students participating in one-on-one and small group mentoring with positive male role models during 2021, providing them with essential social, emotional, and academic supports during this period of recovery from the COVID-19 pandemic.

 for general support of families struggling through COVID-19 recovery.
 These supports include: home visiting, case management, resource connection, programs for parents/caregivers that support building parenting skills, and enriched engagement programs for children.

 for temporary child care scholarships for families transitioning back to the workforce or school during this period of recovery from the COVID-19 pandemic.